1902 Enemies Within the Gate

 The eight NL owners were split right down the center over who should lead themselves.
 The debate raged into the 1902 season—and took crucial focus off the league’s struggle to deal with the nonstop player defections to the AL.

-One faction, headed by tempestuous New York Giant owner Andrew Freedman, wanted to turn the league into a “trust,” from which the eight teams would share in common stock.
+One faction, headed by tempestuous New York Giants owner Andrew Freedman, wanted to turn the league into a “trust” from which the eight teams would share in common stock.
 But Freedman’s plan did not call for equal allocation of shares, angering the four teams which saw their relative small holdings as a diminishment of their powers—not to mention the league’s competitive spirit.
 To publicly bolster its view, the anti-Freedman faction wanted Al Spalding, one of organized baseball’s founding fathers, to be elected the new NL president.

 Months of seemingly endless quarreling, quorums, deadlocked votes and boardroom chicanery continued into the spring before a compromise was finally reached.
 The agreement called for a special commission, headed by Cincinnati owner John Brush, to choose a new president; eventually that man would be Harry Pulliam, an executive for the Pirates.
 The dispute laid to rest, the NL finally turned its undivided attention on another huge, unresolved issue: Its fight with the American League.